zjkipping/vuejs-webstore-demo/README.md

 Used this on cart page to make a table https://bootstrap-vue.js.org/docs/components/table/

 Used this to make a button group in a table cell https://bootstrap-vue.js.org/docs/components/button-group#sizing

+Used this as reference for making a form https://bootstrap-vue.js.org/docs/components/form/